Are you taking new clients? How can I make an appointment?

 Will you diagnose me?

 Insurance companies require a diagnosis in order for you to get reimbursement.
-So, if you are making insurance claims, then the answer is yes, I will diagnose you.
-I am always happy to discuss what the diagnosis is before you submit it to your insurance.
+So, if you are making insurance claims, then the answer is yes, you will receive a diagnosis.
+We are always happy to discuss what the diagnosis is before you submit it to your insurance.

 Are you going to make me cry?

-I can make no promises one way or the other about whether you’ll shed a tear or two.
-I can say that I hope to help you explore the full range of feelings related to your concerns.
-Part of the way I will try to do that is by creating a safe space for you to explore difficult feelings.
+We can make no promises one way or the other about whether you’ll shed a tear or two.
+We hope to help you explore the full range of feelings related to your concerns.
+Part of the way we will help you to engage emotions is by creating a safe space for you to explore difficult feelings.
 Sometimes that means you might cry.
-Other times, we might laugh together (often I hope).
-I have had both happen, and both have their purpose in our work.
+Other times, we might laugh together (often we hope).
+Both happen, and both have their purpose in our work.

 Can I yell?